JuliaDataCubes/YAXArrays.jl/docs/src/tutorials/mean_seasonal_cycle.md

-# Mean Seasonal Cycle for a sigle pixel
+# Mean Seasonal Cycle for a single pixel

 ````@example mean_season
 using CairoMakie